Forricide/still-feel-alive/Chapter 8.md

 "Good to see you again, Taylor."
 Sarah's there, holding a notepad, her expression a strange mix of its normal intensity, concern, and excitement.

 "Glad to be back...
 I think?"
 She looks around the room.
 Gregor's there, and so is Newter, also looking conflicted.
-He's standing over a prone body.
+He's standing over a prone body, alternating between staring at her and the limp form.
 She doesn't feel the need to look much closer.
 "What happened?"

 "What do you remember?"